· Indexing in PubMed Central

 The second page of the manuscript must contain only the abstract, which should accurately and concisely reflect the content of the article.
-The abstract should be of no more than 250 words (150 for ‘What is your diagnosis?’) and must be clearly written and comprehensive to readers before they come to read the paper.
+The abstract should be of no more than 250 words and must be clearly written and comprehensive to readers before they come to read the paper.

 For Case Reports, the Abstract should be structured with the following two subheadings: ‘Case summary’ and ‘Relevance and novel information’.
 For Case Series, the abstract should be structured with the following two subheadings: ‘Case series summary’, and ‘Relevance and novel information.’
 For Short Communications, the Abstract should be structured with the following four subheadings: ‘Objectives’, ‘Methods’, ‘Results’, and ‘Conclusions and relevance’.

 Abbreviations should be avoided and reference citations are not permitted.

 Any manuscripts submitted without a structured abstract will be returned to the author prior to peer review, thus delaying the evaluation process of the manuscript.

 The title, keywords and abstract are key to ensuring readers find your article online through online search engines such as Google.
 Please refer to the information and guidance on how best to title your article, write your abstract and select your keywords by visiting the SAGE Journal Author Gateway for guidelines on How to Help Readers Find Your Article Online.